ds

 22. Challenge-Delete a Node

-the head of the updated linked list.
+Delete the node at the given position and return the head of the updated linked list.
 Do NOT print anything to stdout/console.
-The code in the editor will print the updated linked list in a single line separated by spaces.8
+The code in the editor will print the updated linked list in a single line separated by spaces.

 20